arienshibani/green-bite/readme.md

 0.7855314915881078
 ```

+## Local Development 🛠️

+* Make sure you have [Python 3.9 or above](https://www.python.org/downloads/) and `makefile` installed (makefile should already be installed if you are on a linux or a mac).

+1. ✨ Clone repo `git clone git@github.com:arienshibani/green-bite.git`

+2. 🏗️ Navigate into repo and run `make install`

+3. ⚙️ Start the API `make start`

 ## Disclaimers 📜

 * This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.